Haz Devkar: Introduction and Mackenzie

 Writers positioned Haz as a potential love interest for Mackenzie.
 A bond develops between the two characters during Haz's initial episodes.
 Mackenzie is a widow, following the death of her husband, Hendrix Greyson (Ben Turland).
 This occurred two years prior to meeting Haz but writers portrayed her as willing to move on.
 Stone told Asyia Iftikhar from PinkNews that "the budding relationship between Mackenzie and Haz, that is gonna be really cool."
 She added that some of her "favourite moments" occurred whilst filming with Palekar.
 In one scene, Haz and Mackenzie get to know each other around their swimming pool at night.
-Palekar described it as a "a beautiful night time scene" where they "discuss all the big questions" in life and begin "connecting".
+Palekar described it as "a beautiful night time scene" where they "discuss all the big questions" in life and begin "connecting".
 Palekar described it as one of his favourite scenes and a "beautiful moment".

 In the backstage video series Ramsay Street Revelations, Stone revealed that it was an "incredibly big deal" for Mackenzie to be exploring romance again.
 She believed Mackenzie was reaching a point where she feels ready to move on.
 She described Haz and Mackenzie as "really good friends" and their early dynamic as a "will they? won't they?" style scenario.
 Stone stated that Mackenzie views Haz as "kind", "really genuine", "really funny", "really playful" and "really down to earth".
 Stone believed Mackenzie "loved" these personality traits.
 As Mackenzie had experienced much trauma, she is a "really drawn to" Haz's "lightness".
 In the video, Palekar stated that Haz has "ultimate respect and admiration" for Mackenzie.
 He revealed that Haz values "honesty and justice and truth and just doing good in the world."
 He believed that Mackenzie upheld these values and plays into Haz's attraction to Mackenzie.
 Palekar added that "I think Haz just admires the hell out of Mackenzie.
 He puts her on a pedestal, maybe to his detriment."